cody-w/electric-sector-wildfire/README.md

 This script [2d load_vegetation](https://github.com/cody-w/electric-sector-wildfire/blob/main/code/2d%20load_vegetation.R) imports data from USGS LANDFIRE on tree canopy height.
 The tree canopy data is provided in a raster format.
 This script calculates average and max canopy height for each distribution circuit.

 ### Load ignitions

+This script [2e load_ignitions](https://github.com/cody-w/electric-sector-wildfire/blob/main/code/2e%20load_ignitions.R) imports data sources from the California Public Utilities Commission and data produced from wildfire mitigaiton plans on powerline-caused ignitions.
+Over time, the annual files containing ignition data have changed formats, so data cleaning is required when compiling the different sources together.

+Some years contain the name of the distribution circuit associated with the ignition in addition to the latitude and longitude of the ignition.
+In other cases, only the lat/long information is provided as a means of identifying the location.
+For the cases where only lat/long information is provided, this script finds the nearest distribution circuit to the point location.
+If no distribution circuit is in close proximity, the ignition is discarded.

+Another step of this script is to identify which ignitions occurred when fast-trip settings were enabled.
+Lists of these ignitions are provided for 2021, 2022, and 2023 based on documents filed in the wildfire mitigation plan proceedings.

 ### Load PSPS and fast-trip